ZettelGeist/zettelgeist/docs/gs.md

 permalink: /gs/
 ---

-## Install ZettelGeist
+## Install ZettelGeist from Source

-ZettelGeist is now in beta, with pip/easy_install support to come shortly.
+ZettelGeist is now in beta, but we're approaching 1.0.

-To get started, you need a functioning Python 3 setup on your computer.
-We won't ever support Python2, so please dont ask.
-We're not covering the details of Python 3 installation here.
+Prerequisites:
+- Make sure Python 3 is installed.
+We also recommend virtualenv.
+- Python 2 support is not planned.

-We are also a Mac/Linux based development effort.
-Windows users interested in following us should use Windows Subsystem for Linux.
-We will only test on WSL and have no plans to support Windows native Python.
+- Windows users should use [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+We have no plans to support the native Windows Python implementations.

-We recommend setting up a virtual environment to avoid contaminating your global Python setup.
+Create a virtualenv for ZettelGeist work:
 ```shell
 $ virtualenv ~/zenv
 $ source ~/zenv/bin/activate
 (zenv) $
 ```

-Checkout and build zettelgeist.
-It's quick and painless.
+Checkout and build ZettelGeist in the new virtualenv:

 ```shell
 (zenv) $ git clone https://github.com/ZettelGeist/zettelgeist.git